Michael-J-Son/Melanoma_Capstone/README.md

  * tumor_size: size of melanoma tumor

 __Initial Data Exploration__
- * Training Dataset: 9146 entries, 10 columns
+ * Training dataset: 9146 entries, 10 columns
- * Target Feature: tumor_size
+ * Target feature: tumor_size
  * Most correlations between features are due to the inherent proportionality between mass and volume
  * Majority of data points correspond to small tumor sizes
  * Malignancy is prevalent in the current training dataset despite the overwhelming majority of tumor samples being small